sakuoko/sakuoko.github.io/_pages/certifications.md

 author_profile: true
 ---

-Some valuable certificates that I earned through my consistent hard work and dedication.
+I have earned a number of valuable certifications that highlight my consistent hard work, dedication, and eagerness to grow both academically and professionally.
+Each certification reflects not only my commitment to continuous learning but also my determination to acquire practical skills and knowledge that strengthen my expertise and broaden my career opportunities.

 ## Understanding Research Methods